nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md

 description: "Configure KRM function execution with FunctionConfig resources"
 ---

-Porch uses **FunctionConfig** custom resources to decide *how* a given function image is executed.
+**FunctionConfig** is the custom resource that configures how a function image is executed: a pod, a binary, a Go call, or any combination of the three.
-Each resource names a function (by image name and optional registry prefixes) and attaches one or more executors: a Kubernetes pod, a local binary in the function-runner process, or an in-process Go call inside porch-server / porch-controllers.

-At least one of `podExecutor`, `binaryExecutor`, or `goExecutor` must be set.
-Porch ships a set of FunctionConfig objects in the `porch-fn-system` namespace as part of the default install.
-You can add your own or edit the shipped ones.

 For how these resources are created during install, see [Installing Porch]({{% relref "/docs/3_getting_started/installing-porch.md" %}}) and [Catalog Deployment]({{% relref "/docs/6_configuration_and_deployments/deployments/catalog-deployment.md" %}}).

 ## How components consume FunctionConfig